Husenap/dubu-block/README.md

 - [ ] Figure out how to add seeding
 - [ ] Add support for different world saves on disk
 - [ ] Store imgui.ini out of source
+- [ ] Add foliage

 #### Done
 - [x] Implement the possibility of querying a block on specific coordinates
 - [x] Fix ambient occlusion between chunks
 - [x] Fix github language stats
 - [x] Figure out how to add imgui docking branch to meson
+- [x] Rewrite ambient occlusion to make less queries (9 instead of 12?
+Perhaps only 1 if adjacent block is transparent)